Simon Fraser Student Society

 The Simon Fraser Student Society (SFSS) is the students' union of Simon Fraser University in Metro Vancouver, Canada.
 It was founded after the opening of Simon Fraser University in 1967.

 The SFSS consists of over 26,000 students with an annual budget of over one million dollars.
 Membership is mandatory and all SFU undergraduate students members are charged fees collected by the university on behalf of the SFSS.
 The organization employs both permanent and student staff at their location on the second level of the Maggie Benston Centre on SFU's Burnaby Campus.
-The student society also has an office and provides services at the satellite campus of SFU Surrey with Shelley Durante as the sole staff operating there.
+The student society also has an office and provides services at the satellite campus of SFU Surrey with Efua Bhavnani as the sole staff operating there.
 The SFSS has completed the construction of the Student Union Building and Stadium project on the Burnaby campus in August 2020.
 Together, the two structures are called Build SFU.

-The SFSS offers services such as a Women's Centre and an LGBTQ+ Centre on the Burnaby campus.
-The society distributes dayplanners as well as providing legal clinics and funding for departments' student unions, campus clubs, social events, academic events and political groups.
+The SFSS offers services such as a Women's Centre and a LGBTQ+ Centre on the Burnaby campus run by the SFSS constituency groups known as the Women's Center Collective and the Out on Campus collective.
+Newer equity-serving services are the DNA Resource Center, the SOCA Black Student Support Center and the FNMISA Center which are run by their respective constituency groups and have a seat at Council.